Connect with us

 He abandoned this name in favour of his grandparents' Mountbatten as he prepared to become Duke of Edinburgh.

-However, the Queen decided to keep the Windsor name intact as per the family's wishes, leaving Philip apparently irritated for several years as their first two children, Prince Charles and Princess Anne, were born without a trace of his surname.
+However, the Queen decided to keep the Windsor name intact as per the family's wishes, leaving Philip apparently irritated for several years as their first two children, and Princess Anne, were born without a trace of his surname.

 He reportedly said, “I am nothing but a bloody amoeba.